Das-Kollektiv/tdme2/README-MiniScript.md

 ...
 ```

-Removing from map using map.remove() and a given key:
+Removing from map using Map::remove() and a given key:
 ```
 ...
 	$map->remove("test2")
 ...
 ```

-Reading values from map using map.get() and given keys:
+Reading values from map using Map::get() and given keys:
 ```
 ...
 	console.log("map value for test1 key using map.get(): ", $map->get("test1"))